 - How to anticipate the profitability of a property before you buy

-- Before you sell, take advantage of free painting, landscaping and staging
+- Before you sell, take advantage painting, landscaping and staging

 - Never buy a property without thoroughly inspecting it first.